music contractor, composer/arranger, trombonist, director, concert presenter, producer, recording arts educator

 David Manson is a trombonist, composer, improvisor, presenter and music technologist with a diverse range of experience in music.
 His degrees include a doctorate from the Cincinnati College-Conservatory of Music.
 He began his performance career with positions in the Florida West Coast Symphony Orchestra and Memphis Symphony Orchestra and taught low brass and jazz studies at Indiana State University before returning to Florida.
 He has been soloist and composer with the BONK New Music Festival, Subtropics New Music Festival, Society of Composers and SEAMUS.
 He has performed and recorded with Cecil Taylor, Sam Rivers, Eugene Chadbourne, John Lindberg, Davey Williams and other innovators.
 He has also backed popular artists including Henry Mancini, Johnny Mathis, Burt Bacharach and toured with the Glenn Miller Orchestra.

 David's solo recordings include "Modern Music for Trombone" (lps 3209) and "Beast" (isospin).
-His releases as leader, composer/arranger and soloist include "Particle Zoo" with ensemble SHIM, "Fluid Motion" with jazz legend Sam Rivers and "Infinita Bossa", "A Kiss for Rio" with Brazilian band O Som Do Jazz and "Radiant Forces" with the Helios Jazz Orchestra.
+His releases as leader, composer/arranger and soloist include "Particle Zoo" with ensemble SHIM, "Fluid Motion" with jazz legend Sam Rivers and "Infinita Bossa", "A Kiss for Rio" and "Go!" with Brazilian band O Som Do Jazz and "Radiant Forces" with the Helios Jazz Orchestra.
 He was trombonist and arranger for Bogus Pomp, a Frank Zappa repertoire band from 1993-2007.